Ox1x4r/formula1/README.md

 ## Description

-The CFD simulation was built in openFOAM with the goal of creating an automated parametric sweep analysis of the aerodynamics of a Formula 1 vehicle and then ranking he best performing model.
+The CFD simulation was built in openFOAM with the goal of creating an automated parametric sweep analysis of the aerodynamics of a Formula 1 vehicle and then ranking the best performing model.

 ## Getting Started